netboxlabs/orb-agent/docs/backends/device_discovery.md

 ### Sample
-A policy sample with all parameters supported by device discovery backend.
+A sample policy including all parameters supported by the device discovery backend.
 ```yaml
 orb:
   ...